wcgordon1/TustinRecruiting/src/content/jobs/tr-mobile-devops-engineer-dallas-mobi-2w0yz1.md

 ---
 position: Mobile DevOps Engineer
 description: >-
-  Our company is a growing, well-funded startup based in LA that is disrupting the consumer tech industry by empowering social media users, digital content creators, and mobile-first consumers.
+  Our company is a growing, wellfunded startup based in LA that is disrupting the consumer tech industry by empowering social media users, digital content creators, and mobilefirst consumers.
 We are looking for an experienced Mobile DevOps Engineer to join our team remotely from Dallas, TX.
-In this role, you will work collaboratively with a cross-functional product team, applying your engineering excellence to build and deliver top-tier mobile applications.
+In this role, you will work collaboratively with a crossfunctional product team, applying your engineering excellence to build and deliver toptier mobile applications.

-  ## Position Overview

-  As a Remote Mobi...
+  Position Overview As a Remote Mobi...
 location: 'Dallas, TX'
 team: Mobile
 schedule: Full Time